rriley/website/teaching/senior.md

  * The project is your project, and you will be the driving force.
 I will **not** choose your project, assign you tasks, or write/edit your documentation.
 The project is entirely **yours**.
  * My role is to provide supervision, advice, guidance, and expertise.
 That means I would love to help answer questions and give you guidance about how to proceed.
 I want to walk with you as you learn and help you whenever I can.
  * I’m not easy.
 You will have to work.
 For a senior design project, I expect each student to put in about 12 hours per week on the project (on average).
 Some weeks will be much less, some weeks will be much more.
- * If the project is in anyway research oriented, I might be willing to write up the projects as a grant proposal for UREP.
-If the project gets funded, then each student will receive $4000 and ideally some or all of us will travel to a research conference to talk with people about the project.
  * I want the project to be fun for you and for me.
 Programming an interesting application for an Android phone is fun.
 Designing a scaleable internet based app is fun.
 Analyzing the security of something is fun.
 Writing a java program that no one will ever use and that you hate is not fun.

 Here is a list of topics that I find interesting recently, maybe they interest you, too.

- * Android-based cell phone applications
- * iPhone/iPodTouch based cell phone applications
+ * Mobile phone applications
- * The security of QU’s network
+ * The security of QU's network
  * Virtualization
  * Using microprocessors for security
  * Creative applications of Microsoft’s Kinect peripheral.
 [Examples](http://www.crunchgear.com/2010/12/07/videos-the-best-kinect-hacks-and-mods-one-month-in/).